barionleg/cesium.wiki.gs/Contributor's-Guide.md

 Although we encourage contributors to use their IDE of choice, many of us use Eclipse.
 Here is how we set it up:

-* Install [http://www.java.com/en/download/index.jsp](Java) if it isn't already.
+* Install [Java](http://www.java.com/en/download/index.jsp) if it isn't already.
-* Download [http://www.eclipse.org/downloads/](Eclipse IDE) for JavaScript Web Developers.
+* Download [Eclipse IDE](http://www.eclipse.org/downloads/) for JavaScript Web Developers.
 Extract to a directory of your choice.

 ## Coding Standards